-Existing and future land uses within the general area of the proposed medical marijuana facilities are light industrial land uses.
-Lands to the north, east, south and west are vacant, all surrounding lands are zoned for light industrial development.
-The site will be a self-contained development with all vehicle circulation needs accommodated on-site.
-The proposed buildings are located within the center of the subject property and the proposed use is not directly accessed from surrounding land uses.
-The height and general configuration of the proposed structure is similar to other industrial buildings in the area.
+Existing and future land uses within the general area of the proposed medical marijuana facilities are primarily light industrial land uses, with areas to the north designated Rural Desert.
+Lands to west, south, and east are primarily vacant, and are zoned for light industrial uses.
+Lands to the north are zoned for Rural Desert uses and have existing developments like a solar farm.
+The site will be a self-contained development with all vehicle circulation needs accommodated on-site, with a private street connecting the various lots.
+The proposed buildings are located within the center of their subject lots and the proposed use is not directly accessed from surrounding land uses.
+The height and general configuration of the proposed structure is similar to other industrial buildings in the area, with a maximum height of 18 feet.
 Any signage will comply with the Desert Hot Springs Zoning Code.
 All activities will be contained within the proposed building and the operation will appear as a light industrial use consistent with the intent of the zone.
 Consequently, the proposed testing, processing, and cultivation facilities are expected to be compatible with existing and future industrial development in the surrounding area.
 Staff recommends this finding.